 In 2006, Lois Braverman became Ackerman Institute’s fourth director.
 Under her leadership, the Institute moved from is location of 53 years on the Upper East Side to its current state-of-the-art facility in the Flatiron District.
 Continuing the tradition of developing new clinical innovations and tackling current dilemmas that families face, new projects emerged including the Gender and Family Project, Children with Special Needs Project, and the Foster Care and Adoption Project.

 In 2018, Gisselle Acevedo was appointed the Institute’s fifth president.
-As President and CEO, Acevedo will use her vision and voice to help Ackerman in moving families forward with the purpose to serve mental health care professionals and bring innovative perspectives to a broad array of community service agencies and other health care facilities.
+As President and CEO, Acevedo used her vision and voice to help Ackerman it its mission to serve mental health care professionals and bring innovative perspectives to a broad array of community service agencies and other health care facilities.